The Most Common Dysfunctional Family Characteristics And How To Spot Them

 2. Unhealthy boundaries

-Having boundaries that are too high or too low can be one of the most frequently spotted signs of dysfunction.
+Having boundaries that are too high or too low can be one of the most frequently spotted signs of dysfunctional families.
 This characteristic may manifest in lots of ways; it may mean having little secrecy, having your wants or needs disrespected and overlooked, being pressured to make choices you don’t want to make, and more.

 If it interferes with a person's daily functioning or ability to feel safe and comfortable in the home and with family, then the issue of unhealthy boundaries likely needs to be acknowledged and addressed.